vedangnaik/conways-game-of-langs/README.md

 ### Run
 1. Follow the instructions in the `README.md` of the language you wish to use.
-2. Depending on your operating system, use
+2. Depending on your operating system, run the following command from within the directory the images were generated:
-    - Windows: `make_video.ps1`
+    - Windows: `make_video.ps1 .`

-to generate the final video.
+The final video `out.mp4` will be generated in this directory.
+Enjoy!